-^{} the effect is calculated as special levy rate in %((1- income tax rate in %)/(1+ special levy rate in %)-1)
+\ the effect is calculated as special levy rate in %\((1- income tax rate in %)/(1+ special levy rate in %) -1)

-The Company includes activities taxed at the standard tax rate of 21 (2017: 21%) or at the 27.331% (2017: 27.331%) rate applicable to regulated industry operations.
-The applicable tax rate of 25.368 (2017: 25.368%) is used in the below effective tax reconciliation and represents a weighted average of the tax rates for regulated and unregulated activities.
+The Company includes activities taxed at the standard tax rate of 21% or at the 27,331% rate applicable to regulated industry operations.
+The applicable tax rate of 23,659% (2017: 23.976%) is used in the below effective tax reconciliation and represents a weighted average of the tax rates for regulated and unregulated operations.
 The applicable tax rate changed compared to prior year due to changes in the special levy rate and in the mix of profits from regulated and unregulated industry operations.
-A reconciliation between the reported income tax charge and the theoretical amount that would arise using the applicable tax rates is as follows: